mozilla/telemetry-dashboard/README.md

 Deploying Telemetry Dashboard
 -----------------------------

-The [telemetry.mozilla.org](https://telemetry.mozilla.org) site is hosted on S3, in the [telemetry.mozilla.org bucket](https://console.aws.amazon.com/s3/home#&bucket=telemetry.mozilla.org).
-In front of S3, there is also the CloudFront CDN (managed by :mostlygeek).
+The [telemetry.mozilla.org](https://telemetry.mozilla.org) site is hosted in [Github Pages](https://pages.github.com/), so it may also be accessed via [mozilla.github.io/telemetry-dashboard](https://mozilla.github.io/telemetry-dashboard/).
+In front of Github Pages, there is also the CloudFront CDN (managed by :whd).

-The contents of this bucket are uploaded from the telemetry dashboard master node instance on AWS.
-The currently active dashboard master node is `ec2-54-202-211-22.us-west-2.compute.amazonaws.com`.
-On the node, there is a script `~/update-telemetry.mozilla.org.sh`, run by cron every day, that pulls the latest master for telemetry-dashboard from the GitHub repository and uploads it to the S3 bucket using the `aws s3 sync . s3://telemetry.mozilla.org/ --delete --region us-east-1 --exclude ".*"` command.

-In effect, [telemetry.mozilla.org](https://telemetry.mozilla.org) is updated daily from the Git repository.
-To do a manual deploy (useful if there's a change that needs to be pushed out quickly), SSH into `ubuntu@ec2-54-202-211-22.us-west-2.compute.amazonaws.com` and manually run `~/update-telemetry.mozilla.org.sh` - the changes will go live almost immediately.
+Updates to the `gh-pages` branch (also the default branch) will be reflected on [telemetry.mozilla.org](https://telemetry.mozilla.org) after a few moments.

 Using Telemetry.js
 ------------------